-When registration opens for business on January 23rd, 2018 at 10:00 AM MST, you will be able to access the actual ordering grid.
-It will look like the PDF planning grid you used for your window moabchamber.com • 435-259-7814 217 E. Center St. #250, Moab UT 84532 shopping.
-It will also look like the Trails at a Glance grid on page 21.
+When registration opens for business on January 17th, 2020 (for Club members) and on January 21st, 2020 for the public at 10:00 AM MDT, you will be able to access the actual ordering grid.
+It will look like the PDF planning grid you used for your window shopping.
+It will also look like the Trails at a Glance grid on page 23.
 You can proceed to enter your trail selection on the grid.
 Just click on the little dot in each box of the grid for the trail that you want to select.
 Each grid box will also have a number next to it.
 This number is the amount of spaces still available for sale.
 (If you are planning on a group registration, it will be important for all parties to be aware and ordering at the same time.)